When applying for over 50 life insurance some policies require you to take a medical exam, and others do not.

 As you can see this does not happen overnight.
 You must have a lot of patience to go this route.

 Alternatively, he could apply for a no exam life insurance policy for about $82 a month.
-With this specific company not only would no exam be required, but very rarely will they want to obtain your medical records.
+With this specific company not only would you not have to do a medical exam, but very rarely will they want to obtain your medical records.

 As a result, you could potentially be approved the same day!
 However, often approvals take 2-3 days.